 Applying a new coat or two of paint is well known as a home improvement that yields a high return on investment (ROI), otherwise known as lots of bang for your buck.
 And this relatively inexpensive upgrade is likely to pay off big time when you sell your house.
 Here’s why.

-Not only that, even choosing just the right paint color can pay off.
+Not only that, even choosing just the right paint color and paint quality can pay off.
 According to Zillow, home exteriors painted gray-beige (yes, “greige”) upped the average selling price by nearly three and a half thousand dollars.
 Pair that with a navy blue front door and you’re looking at an extra $5,000 profit.

 Average Cost Components